CopernicaMarketingSoftware/Documentation/MarketingSuite/magento-integration/targets/orders.md

 # Magento orders list

-Order is a collection of items that customer decided to buy.
-Each items defines how many of given product at given price should be delivered.
+An order is a collection of items that a customer decided to buy.
+The order contains information about the products, their price and the quantity of each item.

-Orders can be placed either by registered customers or anonymous guests.
-For guests placed orders, suitable option has to be enabled in Magento configuration (anonymous check out).
+Orders can be placed either by registered customers or by anonymous guests.
+For the latter, the option _anonymous checkout_ has to be enabled inside the Magento configuration.

 Each order is created from a quote.
-Quote object represents a set of products that can be bought on given conditions (quantity, price, etc).
-When order is created, quote from which it is created is finalized.
-Quote will be no longer available for modification by user and new active quote is created for that user.
+The _quote object_ represents a collection of products that can be purchased on the conditions (quantity, price, etc) described in the quote.
+When order is created, the quote from which it was created will be frozen and flagged as inactive.
+From that moment, the customer can no longer modify this quote and a new active quote for future activities will be created for that user.

 ## Orders state and status

-Orders can be in various states and statuses.
-State is Magento value that can't be modifier by user.
-Status is user defined (or Magento predefined) value that can be set up inside Magento admin panel.
+Orders can have various _states_ and _statuses_.
+**State** is a Magento value assigned to an order that cannot be modiefied by a user.
+**Status** is a user defined (of Magento predefined) value that can be modified inside the Magento admin panel.

-Read more about order state and status on [order object](copernica-docs:MarketingSuite/magento-integration/object/order) page.
+Read more about order _state_ and _status_ on [order object](copernica-docs:MarketingSuite/magento-integration/object/order) page.

 ## Personalization variables